seeschweiler/contextforge/README.md

 # ContextForge

 ContextForge is a powerful and flexible command-line tool designed to compile the contents of a development project into a single, well-structured file.
 This compiled output is ideal for use as input to large language models (LLMs) like GPT, making it easier to provide comprehensive project context in a single prompt.
+As LLMs continue to evolve, we're seeing a significant increase in their context window sizes.
+This expansion allows these models to process and understand larger amounts of information at once, opening up new possibilities for developers and AI practitioners.
+ContextForge is at the forefront of this revolution, enabling users to leverage these expanded context windows to their full potential.
+With ContextForge, you can now compile your entire project—including code, documentation, and configuration files—into a single, coherent document.
+This comprehensive compilation allows you to provide LLMs with a complete picture of your project, leading to more accurate and contextually relevant responses.
+Whether you're seeking code suggestions, architectural advice, or deep project analysis, ContextForge ensures that the LLM has access to all the necessary information.
+Key benefits of using ContextForge with large context window LLMs include:

+1. Holistic Understanding: LLMs can grasp the full scope of your project, including intricate relationships between different components.
+2. Improved Accuracy: With access to more context, LLMs can provide more precise and project-specific suggestions and analyses.
+3. Time Efficiency: Instead of manually selecting and pasting relevant parts of your project, ContextForge automates the process of creating a comprehensive context.
+4. Consistency: Ensure that every interaction with the LLM is based on the same, complete project context, leading to more consistent and coherent assistance.
+5. Scalability: As your project grows, ContextForge scales with it, always providing the most up-to-date and complete context to the LLM.

+By bridging the gap between expansive codebases and the growing capabilities of LLMs, ContextForge empowers developers to harness the full potential of AI assistance in their development workflows.
+Whether you're working on a small script or a large-scale application, ContextForge is an essential tool for maximizing the benefits of large context window LLMs in your development process.

 ## Table of Contents